ipification/ipification-mobile-sdk-code-snippet/docs/android-play-integrity-ipification.md

 For every new IPification attempt:

-1. Request a fresh Play Integrity token.
+1. Get an `attemptId` and `requestHash` from the Client Backend.
-2. Send it to the Client Backend.
+2. Request a fresh Play Integrity token using that `requestHash`.
-3. If the integrity check passes, receive a short-lived signed `state`.
+3. Send the token to the Client Backend.
-4. Pass that `state` to the IPification SDK using `setState()`, then immediately start authentication.
+4. If integrity passes, immediately start IPification with the returned signed `state`.
 5. Send the returned `code` and `state` to the Client Backend for completion.

 The Play Integrity token and signed `state` must not be reused for another attempt.